anon4395/reproducible-research_homework/README.md

 V <- exp(log_V)
 V
 ```
-Estimated volume of 300kb dsDNA virus is 6.70 x 10^6 nm^3.
+Estimated volume of 300kb dsDNA virus is 6697006.6nm^3 (or 6.70 x 10^6 to 3sf).

 ### Bonus Question:
 Reproducibility refers to using the same analytical methods and code to obtain the same results as the first analysis.
 Replicability on the other hand refers to repeating a whole study using the same research methods on a newly collected dataset to obtain the same overall results.
 Reproducibility is then mostly a measure of the robustness of analytical methods (and the code used to do this), whereas replicability more broadly considers the study design.

 Git enhances reproducibility by enabling version control, so that changes in analysis code are tracked and visible.
 Github enables sharing of this code, including its version history, so that other researchers can critique the code and analytical methods used, and also use them to reproduce the data.
-These files are dated so anyone can tell how up to date they are.
+These files are dated so anyone can tell how recently they have been updated.

 Additionally, Github enables collaboration, as repositories can be forked, which directly enables another researcher to easily reproduce your data.
 Also, if multiple researchers are working on the same project, this forking feature enables different people to work on different versions of an analysis code, and later merge these into a main repository.
 This makes collaboration easier, but also protects the main files from accruing errors.

-The structure of github repositories also provides background information about the study and the analysis, including an informative README file, raw data, and coding files, which can enhance the replicability of the studies.
+The structure of github repositories also provides background information about the study and the analysis, including an informative README file, raw data, and coding files.
+This open access makes replication of studies much easier.
 Furthermore, anyone viewing a github repository can easily contact the owner to ask any questions about the data or analysis, which may speed up the process of reproduction or replication.

 However, there are also some limitations to git and github.
-Firstly, although they are very user-friendly, it can take a little while to get used to the workflows.
+Although they are very user-friendly, it can take a little while to get used to the workflows, which might be an initial limitation.
 Another limitation may arise if the dataset in question is sensitive and there are privacy concerns, as storing this in a public github repository would not be suitable.
+There are also limits to the amount of files and data that can be stored in a single repository, which may be problematic if a very large project is bein undertaken.

 ## Instructions